John Felton (assassin): The Three Musketeers

 Felton's assassination of the Duke was fictionalised in Alexandre Dumas, père's The Three Musketeers (1844) and features in several film adaptations of the novel.

-In Dumas's novel, Felton is portrayed as a Puritan who serves the fictional Lord de Winter.
-Felton is entrusted by de Winter to guard Milady de Winter, the widow of his brother and a French spy.
-Milady's master Cardinal Richelieu has ordered her to have Buckingham murdered so that he will not aid the Huguenot cause in the city of La Rochelle.
-As they question each other she puts on a façade of sorrow and broken innocence, even pretending to be a Puritan like Felton, and inventing a story of being drugged and raped by the duke.
-Milady manages to seduce Felton in a matter of days.
-They finally escape together, and Felton is sent to stab Buckingham, which he then justifies on the grounds of his lack of promotion in order to protect Milady.
-However, Felton realises that he has been deceived when Milady sails away without him, and he is left to be hanged for his crime.
+In Dumas' novel, Felton is portrayed as a Puritan who serves the fictional Lord de Winter.
+Felton is entrusted by de Winter to guard Milady de Winter, the widow of de Winter's brother and a French spy.
+Milady's master, Cardinal Richelieu, has ordered her to deter Buckingham from helping La Rochelle or else he will reveal his affair with the French Queen and if he still pursue his goals to have Buckingham murdered so that he will not aid the Huguenot cause in the city of La Rochelle.
+As she and Felton question each other she puts on a façade of sorrow and broken innocence, even pretending to be a Puritan like Felton and inventing a story of being drugged and raped by Buckingham.
+Milady manages to seduce Felton in a matter of days and they escape together.
+Felton is sent to stab Buckingham, which he then justifies on the grounds of his lack of promotion in order to protect Milady.
+However Felton realises that he has been deceived when Milady sails away without him, and he is left to be hanged for his crime.

-In the 1961 French film Les Trois Mousquetaires, Felton was played by Sacha Pitoëff; in 1969 film of the Three Musketeers, Felton is played by Christopher Walken.
+In the 1961 French film Les Trois Mousquetaires, Felton was played by Sacha Pitoëff; in the 1969 film of the Three Musketeers Felton is played by Christopher Walken.

 In the 1973 film The Three Musketeers and its 1974 sequel The Four Musketeers, Felton is played by Michael Gothard.
-Felton appears briefly in the first film as a Puritan servant of the duke of Buckingham (Lord de Winter does not appear in the films).
-The second film portrays his gradual seduction by Milady at some length, and then his assassination of Buckingham, carried out under her influence.
+Felton appears briefly in the first film as a Puritan servant of Buckingham (Lord de Winter does not appear in the films).
+The second film portrays his gradual seduction by Milady at some length and then his assassination of Buckingham, carried out under her influence.

 Other works

 Felton is the central character in a play by the dramatist Edward Stirling.
 Called John Felton; or the Man of the People, it was first performed at the Royal Surrey Theatre in 1852.

 The Duke's assassination features in Philippa Gregory's novel Earthly Joys (1998).
-In Ronald Blythe's novel The Assassin (2004), Felton is depicted as a complex character whose motives for the assassination are altruistic.
+In Ronald Blythe's novel The Assassin (2004) Felton is depicted as a complex character whose motives for the assassination are altruistic.

+The 2024 television miniseries Mary and George depicts the Duke's assassination at the climax of the final episode; Felton is portrayed by Robert Lonsdale.